-Shareholder Action Notice: The Schall Law Firm Encourages Investors In Cabaletta Bio, Inc. With Losses Of $100,000 To Contact The Firm
+SHAREHOLDER ACTION NOTICE: The Schall Law Firm Encourages Investors in Cabaletta Bio, Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - March 8, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Cabaletta Bio, Inc. ("Cabaletta" or "the Company") CABA for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / March 18, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Cabaletta Bio, Inc. ("Cabaletta" or "the Company") CABA for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted on October 24, 2019 (the "IPO"), or between October 24, 2019 and December 13, 2021, inclusive (the "Class Period"), are encouraged to contact the firm before April 29, 2022.